solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-22 [Medium: The Academics of Investing in AI ](https://medium.com/glasswingvc/the-academics-of-investing-in-ai-8259c62a370b)

 2019-03-22 [Little Black Book: Gain Back Your Privacy with a Decentralised Internet](https://lbbonline.com/news/gain-back-your-privacy-with-a-decentralised-internet/)
+* Pods mentioned
+* With Solid and Pods, all services, from your favourite taxi company to your insurance company, would communicate through one API with your personal data.
+Each having separate read and write access to different parts of that data whilst reading and writing simultaneously.
+To cater to this, Inrupt started working with Janeiro Digital to create an open standard that all applications can work with.
+The beauty of this is that applications only need to learn one standard and only need to integrate with the Pod to provide a data-driven service.
+Integrations between different services are no longer required.

 2019-03-21 [GDN Online: Internet died in 2014...](http://www.gdnonline.com/Details/510604/Internet-died-in-2014)
 * TimBL mentioned